csantanapr/grunt-cordovacli/README.md

 It can be specify in 4 forms:

 * Shortcut         (i.e. 'camera' it will be downloaded form plugins.cordova.io)
-* ID               (i.e. org.apache.cordova.device it will be downloaded from plugins.cordova.io)
+* ID or ID@version (i.e. org.apache.cordova.device it will be downloaded from plugins.cordova.io)
 * Git Url          (i.e. https://git-wip-us.apache.org/repos/asf/cordova-plugin-file.git)
 * Directory Path   (~/userid/cordova/plugins/plugin1)

+If options.action=add and using ID or ID@version, and plugin already added, then it's skip

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).